-I also have modern yeast.
-Yeast at that time was usually brewers’ yeast, bought from a local brewer, or yeast made at home with hops or potatoes (Maybe I’ll make Victorian yeast when the hops are ripe in August or September.)
-I also have a modern oven.
+And I’m using modern yeast.
+In the Victorian era, yeast was usually brewers’ yeast, bought from a local brewer, or yeast made at home with hops or potatoes (Maybe I’ll make Victorian hops yeast when the hops are ripe in August or September.)
+I’m also using a modern oven.
 According to Mrs Beeton’s Household Management book (published in 1861): ‘Brick ovens are generally considered the best adapted for baking bread […] Iron ovens are more difficult to manage’ and it might be necessary for the bread to bake evenly to leave the oven ‘door open for a time’.
 Even wheat grains are different than they were in the Victorian era.
 Therefore I mixed wheat grains with wild einkorn wheat.
 Below is my adapted Graham bread recipe.

 - 750g wheat grains

 - cake yeast or dry yeast (enough for 500g flour)